free genealogy since 1996

 1916, June 4 - The Fort Wayne Centennial Pageant at Reservoir Park is recalled in a 72 page booklet called Glorious Gateway of the West Historical Pageant Indiana's Centennial Celebration Fort Wayne, Indiana June, 1916.
 Photos from the Allen County-Fort Wayne Historical Society are on the History Center Digital Collection on the mDON mastodon Digital Object Network.
 A week-long celebration with a historical pageant, concerts and a special visit by former President William Howard Taft included The Journal Gazette newspaper flag design contest.
 Read more including links to Newspaper.com images of 1916 newspapers and a story about the winner Guy Drewett whose slogan was

 in The history behind Fort Wayne's flag on Flag Day Flag created during Indiana Centennial celebration in 1916 by Jaclyn Goldsborough published June 14, 2014 in The News-Sentinel newspaper.
 Yes, Fort Wayne has a flag! by Carmen Doyle published May 7, 2014 in History Center Notes & Queries blog.
 February 20, 2015 discussion on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.
-See short video posted June 4, 2018 by The History Center on Facebook.
-CENTENNIAL CELEBRATIONS AROUND THE STATE on IN.gov has a copy of the 1916 brochure and states the following events were depicted in the pageant:
+Indiana's Centennial Celebration 1916

 Buy it from the GUY that DREW IT - Guy Drewett, designer of the Fort Wayne Flag was